 Antamina (101,824 kg Fine) in the Ancash region, followed by Uchucchacua (84,745 Kg.
 Finos) in Lima and Inmaculada (30,468 Kg Finos) in Ayacucho, among several others.

 In the case of gold, the national production accumulated to February 2017, reached 23.8 tons fine.
-Its production was concentrated in the regions of La Libertad (6.4 tons) contributing the total production in 26.92%; Cajamarca cooperating with 23.32% (5.5 tons fine) and Arequipa (3.03 tons fine) contributing 12.74%.
+Its production was concentrated in the regions of La Libertad (6.4 tons) contributing a total production of 26.92%, Cajamarca cooperating with 23.32% (5.5 tons fine), and Arequipa (3.03 tons fine) contributing 12.74%.
 These regions accumulate 63% of the national gold production.

 The decrease is explained by the lower results (-23.53%) of the main producer: Minera Yanacocha S.R.L.
 Whose operations in Cajamarca have been affected by an exhaustion of the reserves in the current deposits in operation.

-I don’t know why the Peru Ministry of Energy and Mining’s data for gold and silver production declines are different in their explanation than what they show in the excel spreadsheets.
+I don’t know why the Peru Ministry of Energy and Mining’s data for gold and silver production declines are different in their explanation than what they show in the Excel spreadsheets.
 However, it is only off by a small percentage.
 Regardless, the important part of the text above is highlighted in RED.
-The reason for the big decline of Peru’s gold production was due to “an exhaustion of reserves in the current deposits of operation.”
-This is a KEY FACTOR that will be played-out across the world as other mines lose production due to the same situation of reserve exhaustion.
+The reason for the big decline in Peru’s gold production was due to “an exhaustion of reserves in the current deposits of operation.”
+This is a KEY FACTOR that will be played out across the world as other mines lose production due to the same situation of reserve exhaustion.